 Level 5, 30 Credits.

-This on-line course is the first of two courses designed primarily for students who require an intensive, highly practical run-up to the Chartered Institute of Linguists Diploma in Translation (DipTrans) examinations which take place annually in January.
+This is the first of two online modules designed primarily for students who require an intensive, highly practical run-up to the examinations set by the Chartered Institute of Linguists (CIoL) for the Diploma in Translation (DipTrans) examination which takes place annually in January.
 It is followed by a further course running from September to January to provide intensive practice right up to the examination date.
-The objective is to develop your skills and speed in applying specific translation techniques and to provide regular practice on representative source texts, so that you are trained to translate to a professional standard under examination conditions.
+The objective is to develop your skill and speed in applying specific translation techniques and to provide regular practice on representative source texts, so that you are trained to translate to a professional standard under examination conditions.

 Who is this course for?